nordeim/Sparkle-Universe/prompt_to_create.md

 3. The tech stack is modern (Next.js 15, TypeScript, Tailwind, Prisma) - can leverage these for advanced features
 4. They want comprehensive admin capabilities - you should design a powerful, data-driven admin dashboard

-"Sparkle Community Hub" is an innovative, next-generation blog forum platform designed specifically for the Sparkle YouTube fan community.
+**Sparkle Universe**, the Sparkle Community Hub, is an innovative, next-generation blog forum platform designed specifically for the Sparkle YouTube fan community.
 This platform reimagines traditional forum experiences by seamlessly integrating YouTube culture, real-time interactions, and modern social features to create an engaging, vibrant community space where fans can connect, create, and celebrate their shared passion.

 ### Site Vision
 To create the premier destination for Sparkle YouTube fans, offering a feature-rich, visually stunning platform that fosters meaningful connections, creative expression, and community growth.